Smu-Tan/ZS-NMT-Variations/README.md

 * [Baseline Model Checkpoints](https://drive.google.com/drive/folders/1H9PU05mriTHWCWTFXsOM7KYlXpqZte7T?usp=drive_link).
 We also provide Checkpoints of baseline models.

-## Download "Plain" EC40 Dataset
+## RE-Construct EC40 (val and test sets) step by step

+If you want to re-construct validation and test sets / replace them, we give guidance below to do pre-processing.

 Please install cyrtranslit first by `pip install cyrtranslit`, which will be used to build test set.
 Clone this repo by `git clone https://github.com/Smu-Tan/ZS-NMT-Variations.git`, then run scripts under this directory.

+* Step 1: [Prepare Validation and test set](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
+We provide the Scripts building the validation and test set using Ntrex-128 and Flores-200.
+If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should follow this.
+Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

+* Step 2: [copy val set to _fairseq-data-bin-sharded_](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
+This step is to make sure the val set is contained in the training set (fairseq training fashion).

+## Download "Plain" (pure txt files) EC40 Dataset

+Please install cyrtranslit first by `pip install cyrtranslit`, which will be used to build test set.
+Clone this repo by `git clone https://github.com/Smu-Tan/ZS-NMT-Variations.git`, then run scripts under this directory.

-To use "Plain" EC40, we provide the Simplified Procedure below:
+To use "Plain" EC40, we provide the Simplified Procedures below:
 1. Download Plain EC40 Dataset and prepare the val & test sets.
 2. Train your own SPM dict and model.
 (Otherwise, Go to the section `Use EC40 as a Benchmark`)
 3. Build the Sharded Dataset